Falling Angels (film): Filming

 While the story takes place in Ontario, Falling Angels was shot on location mostly in Saskatchewan.
 Principal filming lasted from 19 November 2002 to 17 December 2002, with the final scene shot at the edge of Niagara Falls in February 2003.

 Falling Angels was the first feature film to utilize the Canada Saskatchewan Production Studios in Regina.

 Director of photography Gregory Middleton reported that the short shooting schedule was challenging, as was the one-day shooting in Niagara Falls in winter weather and filming in Moose Jaw with the Canadian Forces Snowbirds practising overhead.

 Design

 Middleton took inspiration from Barbara Gowdy's family photos to re-create the atmosphere of the late 1960s while "combining realism with a slightly bent reality to emphasize certain psychological aspects of the story."

+Reception

 Awards

 Falling Angels premiered at the 2003 Toronto International Film Festival where it was named one of "Canada's Top Ten Films this year" by the Toronto Film Festival Group.
 It won the award for Best Ontario Film at Cinéfest Sudbury 2003.